Exemptions from the prescription charge

 Patients aged 16, 17 or 18 and in full-time education from an establishment such as a school, college, or university or similar, including home tutoring.

 Please note: Apprenticeships are not eligible.
-(However, patients may qualify for a HC2 certificate under the NHS Low Income Scheme
+(However, patients may qualify for a HC2 certificate under the NHS Low Income Scheme.

 Proof of age can be found on a child benefit award letter, birth certificate, passport or medical card and proof they are a full-time student can be obtained from the patient’s school, college, university or local education authority (LEA).
-N/A No change
+N/A

 D. Maternity exemption certificate